The planar Cayley graphs are effectively enumerable I: consistently planar graphs: s yield planar s: the consistent case

+Suppose there are cycles $C,D$ such that $D$ crosses $C$ an odd number of times.
+Pick a vertex $x\in V(D)\sm V(C)$, and assume without loss of generality that $x\in L_C$.
+As we walk once around $D$ starting from $x$, we switch between $I_C$ and $O_C$ an odd number of times by \ref{}.
+This contradicts the fact that $\{R_C,L_C\}$ is a bipartition of $G - C$. \end{proof}

-Let $K$ be a \blk\ of \G. Let $D$ be a fundamental domain of $K$ in \ttt; that is, $D$ is a subset of $\ttt$ containing exactly one point from each $N(\RF)$-orbit $O$ such that $\pi(O)\in K$.
-The proof of \Lr{FD} can be repeated to prove that $D$ can be chosen to be connected since $K$ is.
-Moreover, we may still assume without loss of generality that $D$ is a union of stars as we did in \eqref{stars}.
-Thus the closure $\cls{D}$ of $D$ in $\ttt$ is still the union of $D$ with all midpoints of edges that have exactly one half-edge in $D$, and $K$ can be obtained from $\cls{D}$ by identifying pairs of $N(\RF)$-equivalent midpoints.
-As in the proof of \Tr{thmplanar}, we will prove that any two pairs of such $N(\RF)$-equivalent midpoints are nested in the sense of \Sr{secpltyproof}.
+\begin{thm} For every \plpr\ $\PF=\left<\SF,\PF\right>$, the \Cg\ $G=Cay(\PF)$ is planar. \end{thm} \begin{proof} Let $D$ be a fundamental domain of $\ttt$ with respect to the action of $N(\RF)$, which exists by \Lr.
+Recall that we may assume that $D$ is a union of stars \eqref{stars}.
+Thus the closure $\cls{D}$ of $D$ in $\ttt$ is the union of $D$ with all midpoints of edges that have exactly one half-edge in $D$.
+Moreover, $G$ can be obtained from $\cls{D}$ by identifying pairs of midpoints: each midpoint $m$ in $\cls{D}\sm D$ is identified with the unique midpoint $m'$ in $D$ such that $m\in N(\RF)m'$.

-In order to guarantee this nestedness, we will have to embed \ttt\ appropriately; in our general setup, \ttt\ cannot be embedded consistently as in the case of \splpr s, and this is why we are now only trying to prove the planarity of a \blk, and not of all of \g at once.

-Adhering to the notation of \Sr{secpltyproof}, for a relator $W$, we still use $W_o$ to denote the closed walk $o_G W$ in \g induced by $W$ at $o_G$, and let $\ttt_W:=\pi^{-1}(W_o)$, which is a union of a set of double-rays of $\ttt$, which set we denote by $\ttt[W_o]$.

-Recall that in \Sr{secpltyproof} we introduced a relation $F\sim H$, meaning that any $F$--$H$~path $P_{FH}$ in $\ttt^*$ crosses $\ttt_W$ an even number of times.
-We will introduce a similar relation now, but we have to refine its definition due to the fact that our embedding is only consistent when restricted to a \prbl.